mgusmano/builder/README.md

    ```sh
    npm install
    ```
-3. press F5 to start debugging
+3. press F5 to start debugging or go debug panel and click on play button

 4. Once the Application starts new window will open.